 Conor takes the most pride in his in-depth reporting of local issues facing the community he lives in.
 While in Myrtle Beach, Conor was the first to report on a veteran police detective accused of sexually assaulting rape victims he was charged to protect.
 He also investigated everything from a major energy company’s alleged contaminating of a town’s water to problems with the questionable conditions a semi-professional football team was playing in.

 Outside of work, Conor is your typical Coloradan.
 He loves to travel, hike, and explore new breweries.
-He’s a lifetime hockey player who can’t wait to join a local team.
+He’s a lifetime hockey player who plays on a local rec team.
 Conor is also a die-hard fan of the Colorado Buffaloes.
 If you can talk CU sports with him, you’ll immediately become his best friend.

 Conor is very passionate about covering the issues that matter to the local community.
 You can always call, email, Tweet, or Facebook him with anything that you feel should be a story.